wang264/book-notes/effective_cpp/EffectiveCpp_Chapter1.md

 ### Two special cases
 * Defining constant pointers:
-    * _pointer_ should be declared *const*, usually in addition to what the pointer points to.
+    * For example, if _pointer_ is defined in a header file, it should be declared *const*, usually in addition to what the pointer points to.
 To define a constant char*-based string in a header file, you will do:
     * ```const char* const authorName = "Scott Meyers"; ```
     * or you could also do `const std::string authorName("Scott Meyers");`
 * Class-specific constants.